chienh0/image_editor/README.md

 _If you haven't used the RGB color scheme before, play around with [this RGB color picker](https://www.rapidtables.com/web/color/RGB_Color.html) to get a feel for how different amounts of R/G/B make up different colors._

-The picture you loaded in above is represented the same way in the `pixel_data` list, but it's a much longer list, so it's harder to just look at it and immediately understand each value.

 ### Available Filters
 The program offers several filters that you can use to modify the image, including: